btakita/philosophy/src/model.md

 ## [This Philosophy](./this-philosophy.md) Definition

 The model is an [entity](./entity.md) used to exemplify or simulate the workings of the subject [system](./system.md).

+Models are often less complex than the subject system, due to the usage of [abstraction](./abstraction.md).